nothings/stb/tests/caveview/README.md

 *         Torches are drawn hackily, do not attach to walls
 *         Incorrect textures for blocks that postdate terrain.png
 *         Transparent textures have black fringes due to non-premultiplied-alpha
+*         Skylight and block light are combined in a single value
 *         Only blocks at y=1..255 are shown (not y=0)
 *         If a 32x32x256 "quad-chunk" needs more than 800K quads, isn't handled (very unlikely)